tompave/magic_pipe/README.md

 #### Senders

-Senders are glue things together and implement a processing strategy.
+Senders glue things together and implement a processing strategy.
 The provided senders are:

 * Sync
 * Async (Sidekiq)